On protected defect correlators in 3d $\mathcal{N}\ge4$ theories: Topological sector and line operators

 It is not hard to construct the corresponding twisted translation $\hat P_\tau$.
 Because of the following anticommutators

 we choose it to be $\hat P_\tau=P_\tau+R_C$.
-We have thus recovered the minimal structure the topological sector.
-Unlike the SCFT case, we cannot rely on representation theory to classify the cohomology of $Q_\beta^{\textup{W}}$.
+We have thus recovered the necessary minimal structure for the topological sector.
+Unlike in the case of SCFT, we cannot rely on representation theory to classify the cohomology of $Q_\beta^{\textup{W}}$.
 Therefore, we need to check explicitly whether an operator is in the cohomology or not.
-Limiting to operators built out of fundamental fields, we find that \footnote{Presumably, the cohomology contain also interesting BPS monopole operators like in \cite{Dedushenko:2017avn, Dedushenko:2018icp}.
-We do not address that problem in this paper.}
+If we restrict ourselves to operators constructed from fundamental fields, we find that \footnote{The cohomology contain also interesting BPS monopole operators like in \cite{Dedushenko:2017avn, Dedushenko:2018icp}, but we do not address that problem in this paper.}

 is annihilated by $Q^\textup{W}_i$ at $\theta=0$, $\tau=0$.
 We use the twisted translation $\hat{P}_\tau=P_\tau+R_C$ to move $\Phi$ along the $\tau$-circle.
 The twisted translated operator is annihilated by $\mathcal{Q}_\beta^{\textup{W}}$ and it reads